Blue Haven, New South Wales

 The suburb has an Aldi Supermarket and Medical Centre.

 History

 Blue Haven was once made up of several dirt roads (the main road being 'Roper Road', the only way in or out of Blue Haven at the time) and surrounded by bushland.
-It's now made up of hundreds of streets and has 3 different main entries and exits.
+It now has more than 80 streets and 3 different main entries and exits.
 The wetland areas are now preserved areas.
 Blue Haven, in the past, would suffer from constant bushfires in the dry season.

 Pre-1991

 Before it was named Blue Haven, the suburb was known as Blueridge Estate – and depending on where mail was sent, the northern area was Doyalson and the southern area was Charmhaven.

 Population

 According to the 2016 census of Population, there were 6,378 people in Blue Haven.